two robotic arms

 • Internally qualified processes and material systems

-At Collins Aerospace, your structural components are built with the latest technologies and equipment.
+At Collins Aerospace, structural components are built with the latest technologies and equipment.
 Each year, we invest millions of dollars to support aerospace composites and production automation.
 We also have extensive partnerships with well-known universities, associations and consortiums that specialize in thermoplastic composites, robotics and manufacturing.

 • ABS5045